 Visit the park's online calendar of events for specially-scheduled programs.
 The park's daily offering includes:

-Driving Tour (self-guided): Explore the Prairie Grove grounds from your vehicle during a six-mile driving tour.
-You may opt to rent or purchase an audio tour on compact disc.
+Explore the Prairie Grove grounds from your vehicle during a five-mile driving tour.
+You may purchase an audio tour on compact disc.
 The 55-minute CD leads you through 14 stops along the tour.
 It contains a narrator providing a description of events, and directions to each stop which are also marked by signs.
 Other voices reading material from historical papers such as letters represent soldiers or settlers who lived through the battle.
 Contact the park visitor center for details.

 Virtual Tour and History of the Battlefield: